cottyard/Lancer/README.md

-Board game is dying - this will save it.
+Lancer is the new Chess.

-`tsc global.ts` to compile.
+Under browser_prototype, `tsc -w` to compile.